ppy/osu-wiki/wiki/Usage_permissions/en.md

 Visual works refer to elements like beatmap backgrounds and are commonly retrieved from sites like Pixiv.

 In many cases, a visual artist will make it immediately apparent if they permit the use of their work elsewhere.
 All visual works should be properly attributed and provide an appropriate link-back to their source.
-If a direct link cannot be used for whatever reason, another link that points to the visual artist's account on their most active platform should be used instead.
+If a direct link cannot be used for whatever reason, another link that points to the visual artist's primary presence on their most active platform should be used instead.

-If it is unclear whether a visual artist allows their work to be used on other platforms, we recommend not making use of any until appropriate usage conditions can be confirmed.
+If it is unclear whether a visual artist allows their work to be used on other platforms, we recommend not making use of any until appropriate usage conditions can be confirmed with them individually.

-## Notes

 [^monstercat-gold]: This artist is licensed in cooperation with [Monstercat](https://osu.ppy.sh/beatmaps/artists/255), and users may be able to obtain external media usage rights via a [Monstercat Gold](https://www.monstercat.com/gold) subscription.
 Please consult their site for specific details on this license.
 [^allowed-audio]: All Featured Artist tracks available on an artist's listing are allowed for use.